Collie Club of Canada

 Judges determine the order of obstacles for each course.
 All trial levels require three qualifying legs under two judges and a core of 75 points, as well as the successful completion of each exercise.
 Handlers may not walk around any fenceline obstacles in these tests. ~ from an article by Donna Smith published in Dogs In Canada, May, 2002

 Two qualifying legs are required under two judges.
 Sheep are in the arena where the dog must pick them up in a calm, controlled manner.
-Once the dog has brought the sheep to the handler, the handler can walk around each obstacle, with the dog working steadily to keep the sheep gathered as they move around the course.
+Once the dog has brought the sheep to the handler, the handler can walk through each obstacle, with the dog working steadily to keep the sheep gathered as they move around the course.
 The dog must demonstrate a brief pause, stop or down somewhere along the way.
 At the end of the course, the sheep are re-penned.
 The judge is in the arena and may walk with the handler or stand to one side.
 Judges may make suggestions, but may not handle the dog.
 Dogs require little training but must have herding instinct to pass this test.
-No points are awarded.
+The test is pass/fail – i.e. it is not scored.

 Trial Levels